-UNDP's supports Crisis Risk Dashboards (CRDs) currently at global level and in 41 countries and regional hubs, serving both UNDP offices and UN Country Teams.
+UNDP supports Crisis Risk Dashboards (CRDs) at the global level and in 41 countries and regional hubs, serving both UNDP offices and UN Country Teams.
 These provide data aggregation and visualization for risk analysis, and to inform decision-making processes on policy and programme priorities and solutions.
-Features include hotspot mapping, trends in violent incidents, hate speech, human rights concerns and protests.
-These crisis risk capacities are being consolidated into a new Risk Anticipation Hub, for data engineering and sensemaking, and to inform fast and effective decision-making on anticipatory and preventive actions and programming to address crisis risks.
+Features can include hotspot mapping, trends in violent incidents, hate speech, human rights concerns, protests, as well as natural hazards (climate-sensitive, weather, geophysical) and biological (health and epidemic) risks.
+These crisis risk capacities are being consolidated into a new Risk Anticipation Hub, for data engineering and sensemaking, and to inform fast effective decision-making on anticipatory and preventive actions and programming to address crisis risks.